-Post 10 Abraham of Ur, Learn about Abraham by learning about the city of his birth.
+Post 10 Discover Abraham’s Birthplace of the Ancient City of Ur: Learn about Abraham by learning about the city of his birth.

-Post 12 Abraham the Idolater, Did Abraham worship idols?
+Post 12 Abraham the Worshipper of Strange Idols: Did Abraham worship idols?

-Post 13 Abraham, Called by God, Abraham is called to leave Ur to embark on a 1200mile journey.
+Post 13 Abraham Called by God from Paganism to be a Blessing to the Nations: Abraham is called to leave Ur to embark on a 1200mile journey.

-Post 14 Abraham and the Covenant, What does the covenant of Abraham have to do with Environmentalism?
+Post 14 God Makes a Covenant with Abraham: What does the covenant of Abraham have to do with Environmentalism?

-Post 15 Abraham, Worshipper of God, Abraham’s worship centered around the altar.
+Post 15 Abraham Worships God in the Midst of the Canaanites: Abraham’s worship centered around the altar.

-Post 16 Abraham and Melchizedek, This post give a much better understanding of who Melchizedek was by taking into consideration historical context.
+Post 16 Abraham’s Trying Challenge and Melchizedek’s Rich Blessing: This post give a much better understanding of who Melchizedek was by taking into consideration historical context.

-Post 17 Abraham, Blessing of all Nations God binds Himself to Abraham in a solemn covenant that has ramifications for the entire world.
+Post 17 Do Not be Afraid Abraham for your Reward will be Very Great: God binds Himself to Abraham in a solemn covenant that has ramifications for the entire world.

-Post 18 Abraham and the Covenant, The Covenant that God made with Abraham is the heart of the salvation of the world.
+Post 18 God Commands Abraham to be Circumcised as a Sign and Seal of the Covenant: The Covenant that God made with Abraham is the heart of the salvation of the world.

-Post 19, Abraham and the Sacrifice of Isaac, The sacrifice of Isaac was central and essential to the fulfilling of God’s covenant with Abraham.
+Post 19 Abraham’s Hope in Sacrificing his Son Isaac: The sacrifice of Isaac was central and essential to the fulfilling of God’s covenant with Abraham.

-Post 20, Abraham, Justified by Faith and Works, Abraham justified by faith and works flows naturally out of the understanding of the ancient Hebrew concept of “word.”
+Post 20 Abraham is Justified by Faith and Works: Abraham justified by faith and works flows naturally out of the understanding of the ancient Hebrew concept of “word.”

 IV.
 Introduction to the Presocratic Philosophers

-Post 22, Homer, from Mythology to Metaphysics, In Homer’s Iliad and Odyssey, we start to see the beginning of a transition of mythology to the more rationalistic explanations of the Presocratic philosophers.
+Post 22 Homer – from the Glory of the Battlefield to the Virtue of the Homestead: In Homer’s Iliad and Odyssey, we start to see the beginning of a transition of mythology to the more rationalistic explanations of the Presocratic philosophers.

-Post 23, Hesiod’s Theogony, from Mythology to Metaphysics, Hesiod was the first Greek thinker to speculate on origins of the universe.
+Post 23 Hesiod and the Creation of the World: Hesiod was the first Greek thinker to speculate on origins of the universe.

-Post 24, The Ionian Enlightenment, Read about the remarkable cultural renaissance that occurred in Ionia leading to the the beginnings of Greek philosophy.
+Post 24 The Ionian Philosophical Revival – from Death to Life: Read about the remarkable cultural renaissance that occurred in Ionia leading to the the beginnings of Greek philosophy.

 V. The Presocratic Philosophers

-Post 25, Thales of Miletus and Water, Thales is considered the first philosopher.
+Post 25 Thales Determines that Water is the Source of Everything: Thales is considered the first philosopher.
 Read this post to find out why.

-Post 28, Anaximenes of Miletus and Air, In his musings about air being the source of all things, he may have inadvertently stumbled upon the concept of the soul.
+Post 28 Anaximenes – Air, the Spirit, and the Soul: In his musings about air being the source of all things, he may have inadvertently stumbled upon the concept of the soul.

-Post 29, Pythagoras and Harmony, Read about the connection between Pythagoras and the the ugly architecture that is all around us today.
+Post 29 Pythagoras Discovers the Beauty and Harmony of the Cosmos: Read about the connection between Pythagoras and the the ugly architecture that is all around us today.

-Post 31, Xenophanes of Colophon, This is a very fascinating post about the first philosopher from the Eleatic (Southern Italy) school who posited the idea that God is one in opposition to the polytheistic Greek Homeric gods.
+Post 31 Xenophanes and the Corruption of the gods: This is a very fascinating post about the first philosopher from the Eleatic (Southern Italy) school who posited the idea that God is one in opposition to the polytheistic Greek Homeric gods.
 Was he the first monotheist?

 Of all of the Presocratic philosophers, Heraclitus is my favorite so I expanded him into a little series.
 He could pack multiple meanings into a single word or phrase and he used literary devices such as chiasms and alliteration.
 He was at the same time profound and provocative.